 It’s true, as long as you continue to honor the terms of your reverse mortgage loan, which include keeping your property in good condition and paying your property taxes and homeowners insurance, just as you would with any other kind of mortgage.
 Receiving reverse mortgage payments for life is known as “tenure,” one of six payment plans available to you with a reverse mortgage.
 Expect a tenure payout to be less, however, than a term payout (a finite period of payouts) because of the possibility of a tenure plan’s extended payout period.

-¹Available with Tenure-Based or Modified Tenure plans, so long as Borrower does not default on the loan.
-Borrower must maintain home as principal residence, pay all taxes, insurance, maintain the home, and comply with all other loan terms.
-With Modified Tenure plans, lender will set aside a specific amount of money for a line of credit.
+¹Available with tenure-based or modified tenure plans, so long as the borrower does not default on the loan.
+The borrower must maintain home as principal residence, pay all taxes, insurance, maintain the home, and comply with all other loan terms.
+With modified tenure plans, the lender will set aside a specific amount of money for a line of credit.

 7. You don’t need to boast a certain credit score to be eligible for a reverse mortgage.

 Unlike most traditional mortgages, you don’t have to boast a certain credit score or have a job to obtain a reverse mortgage.
 What you do need, however, is the ability to show you can comfortably meet the terms of your loan, which include maintaining your home and paying your property taxes and homeowners insurance.